 Line 20c.
 Enter the issue price only if none of the lines above apply and you are required to file an information return for a private activity bond.
 Enter a description of the bond type.
-Issuers of Gulf Opportunity Zone advance refunding bonds (section 1400N(b)(1)) should complete line 20(c), Other, by writing the type of bond in the space provided for the bond description and entering the issue price of the bonds in the issue price column.

 Part III-Description of Bonds